jbobbylopez/hi/ROADMAP.md

 # Completed Features and Improvements #
 Knocking them down, one at a time..

+- [✅] Backup related concerns should move to separate functions

 - [✅] Address some color bleeding that tends to happen around the report header.
 Probably has something to do with how curses background